fantasycalendar/FoundryVTT-Sequencer/README.md

 - *Effects & Sounds* - Added support for wildcard paths, like `modules/jb2a_patreon/Library/1st_Level/Bardic_Inspiration/BardicInspiration_01_*_400x400.webm`

 ### Version 0.6.12
-- *Sequencer* - Fixed an issue where the preloader would sometimes fail to _preload
+- *Sequencer* - Fixed an issue where the preloader would sometimes fail to preload
 - *Effects* - Fixed effects not playing on hex grids

 ### Version 0.6.11 Hotfix
-- *Effects* - Fixed rangefinding effects sometimes not picking the right distance
+- *Effects* - Fixed range-finding effects sometimes not picking the right distance

 ### Version 0.6.10
 - *Sequencer* - Improved the search speed of the Database Viewer